cjbissonnette/EasyWamp/README.md

 I designed the syntax to be close to DRB.
 The following will start the wamp server.

     EasyWamp::WampServer.start_service("localhost", 9090, TestApi.new)

+This will run the server in a thread, then return.
+The thread can be accessed with:

+    EasyWamp::WampServer.thread

+So to pause execution and run the server just do:

+    EasyWamp::WampServer.thread.join

 Where all WAMP remote procedure calls will be sent to the TestApi class.
 To publish an event on the server simply call: